‘Criminals owe me favors:’ Milwaukee defense attorney accused of battering, stalking woman

 In June 2019, Meyer showed up at the victim’s apartment as she was entering her underground parking garage.
 She said he followed her in and as she fumbled with the keys to try locking the door, she accidentally unlocked it and Meyer began yelling at her — demanding answers as to who she was with — standing in front of the vehicle, refusing to move, threatening that if she touched him with the vehicle, she would be committing a felony, the complaint said.
 Police were called and found the car had been sprayed with Red Bull.

 In August 2019, the victim said they went out to dinner in Wauwatosa, and eventually, Meyer began accusing her of wanting to meet up with someone else later that night.
 They ended up at his place, and the complaint said at one point, Meyer grabbed her by the head with one hand, and placed the other over her mouth.
 He eventually let go, and she turned to call 911, when Meyer grabbed the phone and smashed it to the ground.
-He then pushed her out the door, and the said she saw him in his vehicle as she was walking home, according to the complaint.
+He then pushed her out the door and then said she saw him in his vehicle as she was walking home, according to the complaint.

 The complaint added Meyer threatened damage to the victim’s vehicle and told her he had a key to her apartment, despite the fact that she never gave him one.